Claude Raffestin

-Claude Raffestin (born 15 September 1936 in Paris) is a Swiss geographer.
-He is professor of human geography at University of Geneva.
+Claude Raffestin (15 September 1936 – 25 September 2025) was a Swiss geographer.
+He was a professor of human geography at University of Geneva.

+Life and career

+Raffestin was born in Paris on 15 September 1936.

-Raffestin's work primarily deals with territoriality and relies heavily on Michel Foucault’s work about power.
+His work primarily dealt with territoriality and relied heavily on Michel Foucault’s work about power.
 His most influential book Pour une géographie du pouvoir has been translated into Spanish, Italian and (Brazilian) Portuguese.

+Raffestin died in Turin, Italy on 25 September 2025, at the age of 89.